chaosinside/SunnyBoyLogger/README.md

 * **inverterid**: The serial number of your inverter.
 * **datetime**: The datetime in UTC of the record.
-* **v**: I assume this is the voltage reading at time of record.
+* **v**: I assume this is the 'watts produced' reading at time of record.
+This is an ever increasing number.
 * **kw**: This is calculated from v, and is the kw output at time of record.
-For the to be honestly know, the inverter should provide amps along with v, but it doesn't do that.

 There is a unique constraint on the combined fields inverterid and datetime in order to prevent duplicate records.
-Aside from the obvious primary key "id", there are also createdAt and updatedAt fields for your convenience.
+Aside from the primary key `id`, there are also `createdAt` and `updatedAt` fields for your convenience.

 ## Scheduling